Nowra Hill

 What is the weighted average housing cost based on tenure mix in the suburb of Nowra Hill?

-Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,110.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,110.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,167/month, and renters paying $1,234/month.

 How affordable is housing in the suburb of Nowra Hill relative to local incomes?